Skip to main content

 An EVM-only wallet in Best Wallet is a cryptocurrency wallet designed to interact specifically with three EVM-compatible blockchains: Ethereum, BNB Smart Chain, and Polygon.

-These wallets support tokens, smart contracts, and transactions on these networks but does not support non-EVM blockchains like Bitcoin or Solana.
+These wallets support tokens, smart contracts, and transactions on these networks, but do not support non-EVM blockchains like Bitcoin or Solana.

-For example, an EVM-only wallet in Best Wallet can handle ETH or BNB transactions, but it cannot process Bitcoin (BTC) transactions because Bitcoin is not built on an EVM-compatible blockchain.
+For example, an EVM-only wallet in Best Wallet can handle ETH or BNB transactions, but it cannot process Base or Bitcoin transactions because the wallet is not compatible with those chains.

 What does Best Wallet's EVM-only wallet mean?